CodingNomads/flask-webdev/content/s14_user_profiles/s14_p02_profile_editor.md

 {% endif %}
 ```

-Of course, there's you wouldn't want another user to edit just anyone's profile, so a check is in place to make sure the currently signed is user is the same one as in the user page.
+Of course, you wouldn't want another user to edit just anyone's profile, so a check is in place to make sure the currently signed is user is the same one as in the user page.

 Your user editor, and new "Profile" navigation bar link, will look something like this: